(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 For dogs who are young and healthy, the body's complex and sophisticated detoxification system can eliminate toxins and wastes efficiently through its waste removal organs (e.g. the kidneys, liver, skin, as well as the lymphatic and immune systems).

-There are a good number of herbs that we can use to help our dog detox.
+There are a good number of herbs that you can use to help your dog detox.
 In particular, herbs that support and strengthen toxin-removal organs (the liver, kidneys, lymphatic and immune systems) are beneficial.

 Herbs that support kidney functions include marshmallow, corn silk, and cranberry.
-The diuretic as well as antibacterial properties of these herbs greatly help the kidneys to remove toxins from the body.
+The diuretic and antibacterial properties of these herbs greatly help the kidneys to remove toxins from the body.

 Herbs beneficial to the lymphatic system include red clover and cleavers.
 They help support the lymphatic system clear toxins from the tissues.